 The aim of our teaching is to help our children to learn to respect themselves and others and to move with confidence from childhood through adolescence into adulthood and to develop happy, healthy and safe relationships.

-On Thursday 24th June 2021, Longmoor took part in the national RSE day, the theme of the day was 'Faces'.
+On Thursday 30th June 2022, Longmoor took part in the national RSE day, the theme of the day was 'Celebrating Difference - Everyone Can Sparkle'.
 The purpose of the day was to celebrate great Relationships and Sex education in schools and various other settings.
 The children across the school participated in relationships activities during the day.